Optimal schedule of multi-channel quantum Zeno dragging with application to solving the k-SAT problem: Defining the Setting for Zeno Dragging and -SAT

-To initialize the $k$-SAT ``ground state'' for Zeno dragging, we prepare the complete superposition $|\psi_0\rangle = |+++ ... +\rangle = (\ket{1}+\ket{0})^{\otimes n}/(2^{n/2})$, which is the ground state of any $\hat{O}(\theta_i=0)$.
-From there, the problem instance, the operator $\hat{O}(\theta)$, and hence the solution to the problem instance, are gradually refined as $\theta$ increases (more on this below), until we have aligned our measurement axes with the computational basis at $\theta_f = \pi/2$.
 If the state has been Zeno dragged along the ground subspace of $\hat{O}(\theta)$ to achieve a final accuracy $\xi \in [0,1]$, then the final measurement will provide a $k$-SAT solution with probability $\xi$.
 This is to be contrasted with the probability $D_\mathrm{sol}/2^n$ that we could obtain by measuring $|\psi_0\rangle$ in the computational basis directly at the start, which is just equivalent to guessing possible solutions at random.

 There are several non-equivalent ways to implement the Zeno dragging when gradually changing $\theta$ from $\theta_i$ to $\theta_f$ in a general frustration-free setting, since the $\hat{P}_{\alpha}(\theta)$ do not all mutually commute and hence cannot all be projectively measured in parallel.
 This motivates us to explicitly model the measurement time resolution.